fiskaltrust/faq/qna/DE-linux.md

 ## Question
-Can I run the fiskaltrust Middleware on Linux?
+Can I run the fiskaltrust.Middleware on Linux?

 ## Question

-Can I run the fiskaltrust Middleware on a Mac?
+Can I run the fiskaltrust.Middleware on a Mac?

 ## Question
 What are the requirements and limitations of the Middleware when running on Linux?